 But when it comes to physical attraction, a woman’s personality plays a far bigger role in how we men actually perceive her level of beauty, and quiet as kept, vice versa.

 Five years ago, while sitting in a quiet lounge on a first date, the woman I was seeing asked me to provide her with an example of the kind of woman I could see myself in a relationship with.
 Without pause, I said Issa Rae.
 She kinda paused and looked at me funny and slightly puzzled, wanting an in-depth answer, one that I didn’t really have for her.
 It felt as if she wanted some Eric Jerome Dickey explanation of the curvature of Issa’s hips.
-In my eyes she was a beautiful, brown-skinned, full-lipped, hilarious, inappropriate, jerk-faced goddess (basically everything I could personally ask for in a woman).
-This is not to say that her personality assisted her looks as if she’d be physically deficient without her character and sense of humor, but rather to say that her character and beauty are intrinsically fused together, which composes her fineness.
+In my eyes, she was a beautiful, brown-skinned, full-lipped, hilarious, inappropriate, jerk-faced goddess (basically everything I could personally ask for in a woman).
+This is not to say that her personality assisted her looks as if she’d be physically deficient without her character and sense of humor; rathe, it was to say to say that her character and beauty are intrinsically fused together, which composes her fineness.

 Now, years later and glo’d up it may be more apparent, but that allure was always there.